The city adopted Altibase in 2012 because it was the only option to accommodate and process extremely high volumes of data in real time.

 The city adopted Altibase in hybrid mode in 2012.
 Other on-disk databases dropped out after benchmark testing: they simply could not handle the required performance with vast volumes of data.
 Altibase was 4 times faster than its closest contender in TPC-C benchmark test.

 - Altibase met the city’s database requirements.
-Its proven hybrid database technology enabled the city to handle data from sensors without issue.
+Its proven hybrid database technology enabled the city to handle data from sensors without issues.

 - According to the city, TCO would have gone up between 5.5 and 6.3 times, had the city adopted other database vendors.